juanallo/7-js-challenges-by-chatgpt/6-QuizApp/README.md

 Create a web-based quiz application that allows users to take quizzes on various topics.
 Users should be able to select a quiz category, answer multiple-choice questions, and receive a score at the end of the quiz.
 The app should provide feedback on correct and incorrect answers and keep track of the user's score.

+## Extra Points

+- How would you implement a timer feature for each quiz question, where users have a limited time to answer, adding an element of urgency to the quiz?
+- What enhancements could you make to the user interface, such as adding multimedia elements like images or videos to questions, or providing hints for difficult questions?
+- Can you add a leaderboard or high-score tracking functionality, allowing users to compete with others and share their quiz scores on social media platforms?

 # Rubric

 | Criteria | Max Points | Novice | Intermediate | Proficient |